Radio in Prison Camps

 Our most outspoken member was up on the wall, and we thought our number was up.

-Most of the stuff was bought off an architect who we worked under.
+Most of the stuff was bought off an architect under whom we worked.

 His still had a permit to procure the material and paper of his trade, but having been conscripted, preferred English cigarettes.